For various reasons it is sometimes necessary to change a b3's mac ID.

-If the b3 has factory default slave mac id then see below
+If the b3 has factory default slave mac id then see CHANGING MAC ID ON A BRAND NEW B3 FROM THE FACTORY below

-- Make sure b3 is disconnected from MSTP network then connect the RoamIO2 directly to the b3 using the service port.
+- Make sure the b3 is disconnected from the MSTP network then connect the RoamIO2 directly to the b3 using the service port.

 - Click the green icon to make the RoamIO2 sync to the baud rate of the b3 and discover it.